 The Committee on Education, Training and Human Resources will be responsible for:

-- Understanding the problems, issues and roadblocks contributing to the shortage of ICT workers as they relate to education and training.
+- Understanding the problems, issues and roadblocks contributing to the shortage of tech workers as they relate to education and training.

-- Identifying programs, curriculum, best practices and other educational activities and initiatives that have proven successful in producing qualified ICT workers.
+- Identifying programs, curriculum, best practices and other educational activities and initiatives that have proven successful in producing qualified tech workers.

 - Researching the specific skills required by geographic region and skill set

-- Evaluate opportunities for WITSA and its members to participate in revenue opportunities as they apply to addressing the problems of the ICT workers shortage.
+- Evaluate opportunities for WITSA and its members to participate in revenue opportunities as they apply to addressing the problems of the tech workers shortage.

 - Producing at least one white paper that will serve as position on education and training for WITSA.

-- Distribute its publications widely through WITSA members to improve the quality and the quantity of ICT employees around the globe.
+- Distribute its publications widely through WITSA members to improve the quality and the quantity of tech employees around the globe.

 The Committee on Education, Training and Human Resources shall be appointed every four (4) years by the Board on WCIT.
 Unless a chair is appointed by the full Board, the members of the Committee may designate a Chair by majority vote of the full Committee membership.
 At this point in time there is no limit on the amount of committee members nor does a member of the committee need to be a WITSA member.